Knowing How To Deal With an Insurance Company After a Car Accident is Key

 Confused On How To Get Started?
 Call Our Experienced Car Accident Attorneys For Tips To Get Started.

-If you're seriously injured, of course it's important to obtain your medical records - confused on how to get started?
-Click here to see tips on getting your medical records.
+If you're seriously injured, of course it's important to obtain your medical records.
+But you can't give the insurance company access to your medical history.

 First of all, read it - it probably gives this insurance company to obtain every medical record created in your life time.
 That's right - signing that form probably gives the insurance company the right to get your birth records, and every thing else you've every seen a doctor for...

 Do you think they really need that to fairly evaluate the injuries caused by their driver?

 Wait To Share Your Medical Records Or Any Other Medical Information With The Other Driver Or Their Insurance Company

 But, the other driver's insurance wants you to sign a medical authorization or release immediately.
 Should you do that?

 Absolutely not.
 So don't share your medical records with the insurance company adjuster or with the other driver.
 There's a time for giving them the medical information about the injuries they caused - but it's not right after the accident!